 If you are on campus for a modular course and won't be back on campus soon, it is to your benefit to have any books you check out while you are here mailed to you rather than taking them with you.
 Any books you take with you will have to be returned in person or mailed back at your expense; if we mail them to you we get a special rate that includes return postage, saving you the cost of mailing them back.

 Students are responsible for any charges incurred for overdue or lost items.
 Cheques may be mailed to the library.
 Please ensure that payment for any outstanding fines is received by the 21st of each month, otherwise the fine balance will be transferred to your student account along with a $5 transfer fee.

 If you wish to pay by credit card, you may contact the circulation desk at (306) 756-3252.

 The fine schedule is available on the General Information page.

-The library will photocopy and mail to students copies of journal articles that we have in our collection.
-The cost for this service is $2 for shipping and handling plus $0.10 per page photocopied.
-For copies of articles from journals that we do not have in our collection, the minimum charge is $5 per article plus shipping and handling.
+The library will scan and e-mail copies of journal articles that we have in our collection to current students.
+The cost for this service is $2 for handling plus $0.10 per page scaned.
+For copies of articles from journals that we do not have in our collection (acquired through ILL), the minimum charge is $5 per article plus any shipping and handling.
 Payment for articles must be received by the 21st of each month and any outstanding fees will be transferred to the student's account at the finance office along with a $5 non-refundable transfer fee.